Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-join-data.md

 Your current single product endpoint retrieves the basic information about the product, but now you will utilize the powerful `JOIN` operation in SQL to provide more details to the response body.

 1. Open the route handler for GET `/products/{id}`
-2. Update the existing SQL query with multiple JOINs to retrieve all related data in a single query:
+2. Update the existing SQL query with JOINs to retrieve all related data in a single query:
    - JOIN with metals table to get metal details
-   - JOIN with categories table to get category details
-   - LEFT JOIN with discounts table to get discount details (if any)
-   - LEFT JOIN with product_gemstones and gemstones tables to get gemstone details
+   - JOIN with gemstones table to get gemstone details
-   - LEFT JOIN with reviews and customers tables to get review details
+   - JOIN with styles table to get style details
    ```sql
    --Don't ever use the `*` character in your SELECT clause
    SELECT